OWASP/www-project-developer-guide/draft/04-foundations/05-top-ten.md

 The list has changed over time, with some threat types becoming more of a problem to web applications and other threats becoming less of a risk as technologies change.
-The [latest version][top10] was issued in 2021 and each category is summarised below.
+The [latest version][top10] was issued in 2021 and each category is summarized below.

 Note that there are various 'OWASP Top Ten' projects, for example the 'OWASP Top 10 for Large Language Model Applications', so to avoid confusion the context should be noted when referring to these lists.